WordPress-Composer/WordPress-Json-Auth-Middlewear/README.md

 }
 ```

-## Check authorisation
+## Check authorisation for new end points

+When you create a new endpoint that requires authorisation, send the generated JWT
-Users should send the JWT through an Authentication Bearer header.
+through an Authentication Bearer header.

 ```
 "Authorization: Bearer $TOKEN"
 ```

-To check whether a submitted JWT is verified within your code, use the following:
+To check whether a submitted JWT is correct, verify as follows:

 ```php
 <?php